 Yuki, Mental Health Nurse

 "The mental health transition program has offered me a great opportunity to develop mental health nursing skills in an acute environment.
 I enjoyed the great teamwork and approachable work environment.
 Mainly, I enjoyed taking care of clients as a whole; not only providing care for their mental health, but also supporting their psychosocial, financial, family and relationship needs to assist with their recovery.
 Throughout the program, I have been supported by our education team who offered me a comprehensive orientation, paid professional development days, clinical supervision, mental health rotations in different settings and competency-based skill development requirements.
 Some of the key learnings from my mental health rotations were the development of skills in managing clients with different presentations and challenging behaviours.
 It is a pleasure to be involved in clients’ care and support them.
-The program also offers credit points towards a Graduate Diploma in Mental Health Nursing.
+The program also offers credit points toward a Graduate Diploma in Mental Health Nursing.
 Recently, I have obtained a community mental health case management position with Barwon Health.
 This position allows me to provide ongoing management of chronic or recurring illness outside of hospital."